LMKH/finalcapstone/README.md

 Display Statistics, option "ds".
 Simply shows the amount of current users and the amount of current tasks.
 ***Image Section***

-End Credits
+- End Credits
-- Created by HyperionDev.
+Created by HyperionDev.
-- added by Liam K
+Added on to by Liam K